pnjorge/GridHopperTac/README.md

 ## What's New

-- New Display Modes:
+- New Display Modes for battery saving and discretion:
   - System
   - Always-On
-  - Ghost (automatic dimming after inactivity)
+  - Ghost (auto dimming)

 - Improved True-North compass smoothing.
 - Magnetic declination shown in About section.